-AJJ is a band that has never done themselves any favors.
+AJJ is a band that has never done themselves any favours.
 They’ve never had a congruous aesthetic connecting their six albums together.
-They’ve never stuck with a recognizable logo.
+They’ve never stuck with a recognisable logo.
 They changed their band’s name a decade into their career (from Andrew Jackson Jihad).
 They’ve got some rough early material hiding in the closet which frontman Sean Bonnette will readily admit is full of cringeworthy lines.
 And, in general, they’re intent on scrapping everything people love about them with each release.

-And yet, the scrappy folk-punk duo turned uncategorizable rock band has maintained a passionately loyal fanbase due largely to the radical empathy found in Bonnette’s lyrics.
+And yet, the scrappy folk-punk duo turned uncategorisable rock band has maintained a passionately loyal fanbase due largely to the radical empathy found in Bonnette’s lyrics.
 Bonnette, a former social worker, injects AJJ’s songs with themes of self-reliance, kindness, and humanism.
-But whenever it seems like he’s leaning too heavily on the soapbox moralizing, he lightens the mood with a hilariously weird turn of phrase or oddball cultural reference.
+But whenever it seems like he’s leaning too heavily on the soapbox moralising, he lightens the mood with a hilariously weird turn of phrase or oddball cultural reference.

 Now 15 years in, AJJ has amassed a catalog packed with EPs, splits, live records, and six studio albums.
 But once each release is out in the world, Bonnette is content to move on to the next one.

-“My favorite time with our records is the time before it comes out.
+“My favourite time with our records is the time before it comes out.
 That’s when I listen to it the most and bump it hard,” says Bonnette.
 “Then once it’s released, I don’t own it anymore.”

 Noisey: How old were you when you made this?

 Sean Bonnette: I was 18.
 I wrote most of those songs when I was 16 and 17, so it’s pretty bad.
 [Laughs]

 Is it hard to have something that you wrote when you were that young exist out in the world?